vcidst/minimal-mistakes/_posts/2018-02-08-review-cambridge-analytica.md

 ---
 title: "Thoughts on Cambridge Analytica"
 categories:
-  - Analysis
+  - privacy
 tags:
-  - datascience
+  - data-science
-  - privacy
+  - politics
 ---

 Professor Jonathan Albright [writes a quick run-down](https://medium.com/tow-center/cambridge-analytica-the-geotargeting-and-emotional-data-mining-scripts-bcc3c428d77f) of the scripts found from a personal Github account of a data science intern at Cambridge Analytica (CA henceforth).